Buoyancy-dependent induced flow by vertically migrating swimmers: Introduction

 Many marine organisms possess tissues that are denser than water and have various adaptations to maintain near neutral buoyancy during vertical movement in the water.
-These adaptations include swim bladders in teleost fish, oil-rich livers in sharks, and gas-filled chambers in cephalopods \citep{alexander_buoyancy_1982}.
-Active changes in an organisms buoyancy can be used to adjust vertical position without swimming, as in the case of a nonmotile phytoplankton, \textit{Pyrocystis noctiluca}, which has been found to use rapid cell inflation to enable long-distance vertical migration without the use of swimming appendages \citep{larson_inflation-induced_2024}.
-In contrast, many planktonic animals, which make up the majority of the biomass in DVM \citep{katija_biogenic_2012}, depend solely on swimming to maintain their vertical position in the water \citep{alexander_buoyancy_1982}.
-For example, krill species are negatively buoyant due to limited lipid reserves and a dense skeletal structure, and use continuous active swimming and intermittent sinking behavior to maintain or adjust their vertical position \citep{tarling_oceanic_2017}.
+These adaptations include swim bladders in teleost fish, oil-rich livers in sharks, and gas-filled chambers in cephalopods~\citep{alexander_buoyancy_1982}.
+Active changes in an organism's buoyancy can be used to adjust vertical position without swimming, as in the case of a nonmotile phytoplankton, \textit{Pyrocystis noctiluca}, which has been found to use rapid cell inflation to enable long-distance vertical migration without the use of swimming appendages~\citep{larson_inflation-induced_2024}.
+The majority of the biomass in DVM are planktonic animals~\citep{katija_biogenic_2012}, many of which may depend solely on swimming to maintain their vertical position in the water~\citep{alexander_buoyancy_1982}.
+For example, krill species are negatively buoyant due to limited lipid reserves and a dense skeletal structure, and use continuous active swimming and intermittent sinking behavior to maintain or adjust their vertical position~\citep{tarling_oceanic_2017}.